-As described in the Environmental Matters discussion below, Lockheed Martin is subject to federal and state requirements for protection of the environment, including those for discharge of hazardous materials and remediation of contaminated sites.
+As described in the "Environmental Matters" discussion below, Lockheed Martin is subject to federal and state requirements for protection of the environment, including those for discharge of hazardous materials and remediation of contaminated sites.
 As a result, the Corporation is a party to or has its property subject to various other lawsuits or proceedings involving environmental matters.
 Due in part to their complexity and pervasiveness, such requirements have resulted in the Corporation being involved with related legal proceedings, claims and remediation obligations.

-In a related matter, the Corporation has been in litigation with residents of Redlands, California since 1997 regarding allegations of personal injury, property damage, and other tort claims on behalf of individuals and putative classes of individuals arising from its alleged contribution to regional groundwater contamination.
-The California Supreme Court issued a final decision on March 3, 2003 dismissing all of the class allegations.
-Trial preparations continue with respect to the 800 individual claimants in the matter, with the first trial of about 10-20 of these plaintiffs set for April 2005 in the California Superior Court for San Bernardino County.
+The Corporation has been in litigation with certain residents of Redlands, California since 1997 regarding allegations of personal injury, property damage, and other tort claims on behalf of individuals and putative classes of individuals arising from its alleged contribution to regional groundwater contamination.
+In March and April of 2005, the California Court of Appeal issued orders staying all trial and appellate proceedings pending further order of the Court, including staying the trial of 14 claims that was to have commenced in May 2005 in the California Superior Court for San Bernardino County.
+Following an unsuccessful settlement conference, the trial proceedings remain stayed pending further review and action by the Court of Appeal.

 Environmental matters - The Corporation is involved in environmental proceedings and potential proceedings relating to soil and groundwater contamination, disposal of hazardous waste and other environmental matters at several of its current or former facilities.
+At December 31, 2005 and 2004, the aggregate amount of liabilities recorded relative to environmental matters was \$464 million and \$420 million, respectively.
+Environmental cleanup activities usually span several years, which makes estimating liabilities more judgmental due to, for example, changing remediation technologies, assessments of the extent of contamination and continually evolving regulatory environmental standards.
+These factors are considered in estimates of the timing and amount of any future costs that may be required for remediation actions.
+The recorded liabilities have not been discounted, as the timing of cash payments is not fixed or cannot be reliably determined.

-At December 31, 2004 and 2003, the aggregate amount of liabilities recorded relative to environmental matters was approximately \$420 million and \$425 million, respectively.
-About 60% of the liability relates to sites in Redlands, Burbank and Glendale, California, and in Great Neck, New York, mainly for remediation of soil and groundwater contamination.
+About 60% of the liability at December 31, 2005 relates to sites in Redlands, Burbank and Glendale, California, and in Great Neck, New York, mainly for remediation of soil and groundwater contamination.
 The remainder of the liability related to other properties (including current operating facilities and certain facilities operated in prior years) for which the Corporation's obligation is probable and the financial exposure can be estimated.
-In cases where a date to complete activities at a particular environmental site cannot be estimated by reference to agreements or otherwise, the Corporation projects costs over a reasonable time frame not to exceed 20 years.
+In cases where a date to complete activities at a particular environmental site cannot be estimated by reference to agreements or otherwise, the Corporation projects costs over an appropriate time frame not to exceed 20 years.
 The extent of the Corporation's financial exposure cannot in all cases be reasonably determined at this time.
-The Corporation also is pursuing claims for contribution to site clean-up costs against other potentially responsible parties (PRPs), including the U.S. Government.
+The Corporation also is pursuing claims for contribution to site cleanup costs against other potentially responsible parties (PRPs), including the U.S. Government.